 Level 2- Self-comparison meets with neutrality and acceptance

 Your feelings are neutral.
 Not good nor bad emotions are connected with the process of comparing.
-You are excepting who you are and excepting who they are.
+You are accepting who you are and accepting who they are.

 Level 3- Self-comparison is encouraging

 This is when you feel inspired and motivated when comparing.
 This is where positive energy comes in.
 You are motivated/inspired to be more like them or to want to have what they have and see what you can learn from them.

 - Awareness is key.
 Become aware when you are comparing yourself to someone and become aware of what level you are doing it.